Kctaksi/Taksi/README.md

 ## 👀 Want to learn more?

-Check out [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).
+Check out [https://koctaksi.com/](https://koctaksi.com/) or jump into our [https://esenyurtkorsantaksici.blog/](https://esenyurtkorsantaksici.blog/).

 ## Credit

-This theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).
+This theme is based off of the lovely [https://koctaksi.com/okmeydani-korsan-taksi/](https://koctaksi.com/okmeydani-korsan-taksi/).